open-wc/open-wc/packages/testing/README.md

 ```

 ::: tip Note
-Make sure you have chrome (or chromium) installed.
+Make sure you have Chrome (or Chromium) installed.
-Additionally you may need to set your CHROME_BIN env variable `export CHROME_BIN=/usr/bin/chromium-browser` if you get an error.
+Additionally you may need to set your CHROME_BIN env variable `export CHROME_BIN=/usr/bin/chromium-browser`.
 ::::

-For some real tests look at our [Set-Game Example Test Files](https://github.com/open-wc/example-vanilla-set-game/tree/master/test).
+For some example tests, please take a look at our [Set-Game Example Test Files](https://github.com/open-wc/example-vanilla-set-game/tree/master/test).